System resources

 Configurables

-To customize resource monitoring, you set certain configurables.
+To customize resource monitoring, you can set the following configurables.

 Pausing